-With respect to standards that were newly brought in line with the UN regulations, standards for interior fittings (internal projections) will apply to new models beginning in January 2018 and to existing models still in production beginning in January 2020.
-Standards for glass windows will apply to new models beginning in July 2017 and to existing models still in production beginning in July 2019.
-Standards for temporary-use spare units and tire pressure monitoring systems will apply to vehicles to be manufactured on or after February 2018.
-Standards for steering systems will apply gradually to new models beginning in July 2016 and to existing models still in production beginning in July 2018.
+With respect to standards that were newly brought in line with the UN regulations, standards for fire prevention will apply to new models beginning in September 2018.
+Standards for protection of passengers from pole side impact will apply to new models beginning in June 2018.
+Standards for vehicle exterior noise of tires, and friction force and rolling resistance on wet roads will apply in stages to new models beginning in April 2018 and will apply in stages to existing models still in production beginning in April 2022.

-With respect to standards that are scheduled to be newly brought in line with the UN regulations, standards for fire prevention will apply to new models beginning in September 2018.
-Standards for protection of passengers from pole side impact will apply to new models beginning in June 2020.
 Standards for illumination of rear registration plates will apply to vehicles to be manufactured on or after June 2020.
-Standards for filament light bulbs will apply to vehicles to be manufactured on or after June 2020.
-Standards for gas-discharge light sources will apply to vehicles to be manufactured on or after June 2020.
-Standards for LED will apply to vehicles to be manufactured on or after June 2020.
+Standards for filament light bulbs, standards for gas-discharge light sources and standards for LED will apply to vehicles to be manufactured on or after June 2015.

+With respect to standards that are scheduled to be newly brought in line with the UN regulations, safety standards for hydrogen fuel cell vehicles will apply in stages to new models beginning in September 2018.
+Standards for protection of passengers from full-wrap head-on collision will apply in stages to new models beginning in September 2018.
+Standards for indirect visibility will apply to new models beginning in June 2019 and to existing models still in production beginning in June 2021.

-Furthermore, in Japan, considerations regarding the standardization of brake override systems, the strengthening of anti-spinal injury measures and anti-drunk driving measures are currently under consideration.
+Furthermore, unique to Japan, technical guidelines for remote-controlled parking assistance systems and guidelines for response systems for driver emergencies have been created.
+The standardization of measures relating to the quietness of hybrid vehicles, brake override systems, the strengthening of anti-spinal injury measures and anti-drunk driving measures are currently under consideration.